juliamulkospot/help/src/docs/elastigroup/getting-started/create-an-elastigroup-for-azure.md

 <img src="/elastigroup/_media/gettingstarted-eg-azure-01.png" />

-The Creation Wizard has the following major parts that you will complete:
+These are the steps in the Creation Wizard:

-- General
+1. General
-- Compute
+2. Compute
-- Scaling
+3. Scaling
-- Review
+4. Review

 ## Step 1: General